stefan22/yelp-on-rails/README.md

 * vendors – a place for resources that you didn't write but are needed for the project, like jQuery; also called 3rd party assets

-Added gems for testing - rspec ready.
+Added gems for testing - rspec ready (and ran bin/rails generate rspec:install)